ahmedikhlak/ConFus-Net-A-contrastive-learning-based-Bi-modality-fusion-network-for-image-retrieval/README.md

-# XM Framework: Contrastive Learning for Composed Image Retrieval
+# ConFus-Net: A contrastive learning based Bi-modality fusion network for image retrieval

-This repository provides the implementation of the proposed X-Modalities (XM) framework for composed image retrieval using CLIP-based alignment, pseudo-token enhancement, and relational network fusion.
+This repository provides the implementation of the proposed ConFus-Net: A contrastive learning based Bi-modality fusion network for image retrieval using CLIP-based alignment, pseudo-token enhancement, and relational network fusion.

 ---